Fort Dodge’s Ross completes championship sweep

 DES MOINES — There was one last thing for Fort Dodge’s Dreshaun Ross to do on Saturday night: find his family.

-After becoming the 34th four-time state champion in Iowa high school wrestling history, Ross sprinted into the stands to celebrate with his parents and siblings.
+After becoming the 34th four-time state champion in Iowa high school wrestling history, Ross sprinted into the stands to celebrate with his parents, Amy and Andre, and his siblings.
 He also did what would now be considered a patented round-off cartwheel into a back-flip celebration for a second straight year as the sold-out crowd gave him a standing ovation.

 One streak nearly ended for Ross (35-0), who has beaten every opponent in the first period this season.
 But the Dodger legend sealed the deal before the clock hit zero, earning a 21-6 tech fall over Brady Hagan (36-5) of Dowling to close the opening frame.